 POSITION: AKF urges Congress to fund the vital lifetime coverage for immunosuppressive drugs.

 5. Ensure Patient Protections in ESRD Quality Incentive Program (QIP)

-The Medicare Improvements for Patients and Providers Act of 2008 (MIPPA) created a Quality Incentive Program (QIP) for Medicare’s end stage renal disease (ESRD) program, which took effect in January 2012.
+The Medicare Improvements for Patients and Providers Act of 2008 (MIPPA) created a Quality Incentive Program (QIP) for Medicare’s ESRD program, which took effect in January 2012.
 The QIP, now entering its second payment year, establishes a payment reduction program for dialysis facilities based on performance standards on specific measures of dialysis care.